- Behind a Door

 S. Miller

-Nevertheless, for many years, Rock Dog occupied a prominent position at the front of my mother’s desk, next to a severe fluorescent lamp.
-Her desk was made of steel.
-It was like a tank poised for battle.
-She forged the battle against household finance.
-This made her cranky.
-My father stayed out of the office as much as he could.
+Nevertheless, for many years, Rock Dog occupied a prominent position at the front of my mother’s desk, next to a severe fluorescent lamp and a pencil holder.
+Her desk was like a tank ready for battle: made of steel, overlarge and serious, with a return.
+She needed a desk like this to dominate household finance, which she attacked with purpose, though it made her cranky.
+My father wisely stayed away from this room.

-Her office was otherwise one of the prettiest rooms in the house, which was an old Hollywood fixer built in the 1920s.
-In the afternoons, the sun shown through floor-to-ceiling stained-glass windows, casting red diamonds down onto the desk and carpet.
+Despite the angst of paperwork, her office was one of the prettiest rooms in the house, which was an old Hollywood fixer built in the 1920s.
+In the afternoons, the sun shown through floor-to-ceiling stained-glass windows set in a curved wall, casting red diamond shapes down onto the carpet.
 Outside, a Chinese elm waved hello in the breeze.
 Meanwhile, my mother gnashed her teeth over reconciling the checkbook.

-It was too bad that my mother didn’t know this, because if she did, she might have lived based on a different story altogether; after all, her perfection caused harm and imperfection.
+It was too bad that my mother didn’t know this, because if she did, she might have lived her life based on a different story altogether.
+As it was, she distanced herself from her siblings.
+And yet, there was an unspoken attachment.
+Rock Dog proved it.

 Later, when my son grew up and went to college, he told me he had trouble sleeping; or rather, he wasn’t letting himself go to sleep.
 He said he knew it was bad for him, but he resisted it.
 He wanted to have control over something.